Please click on a section heading for more information.

 Prohibition against Retaliation

 The filing of a complaint or otherwise reporting discriminatory or harassment conduct shall not reflect upon the individual filing the complaint.
-Any act of retaliation against any person who has filed a complaint, testified, assisted, or participated in an investigation of a discrimination or harassment complaint is prohibited.
-Any person who retaliates is subject immediate disciplinary action.
+Any act of retaliation against any person who has filed a complaint testified, assisted, or participated in an investigation of a discrimination or harassment complaint is prohibited.
+Any person who retaliates is subject to immediate disciplinary action.

 Daniel Boone Area School District is committed to providing an extensive array of services and programs for ALL students, including children eligible for special education services.
 The District conducts comprehensive screening and ongoing evaluation of students beginning in kindergarten.